MystenLabs/sui/external-crates/move/documentation/book/src/address.md

 `address` is a built-in type in Move that is used to represent locations (sometimes called accounts) in storage.
 An `address` value is a 256-bit (32 byte) identifier.
-Move uses addresses as a way to differentiate different packages of [modules](./modules.md), where each package has its own address.
+Move uses addresses as a way to differentiate packages of [modules](./modules.md), where each package has its own address.
 Specific deployments of Move might also use the `address` value for [storage](./abilities.md#key) operations.